AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/index.md

 ![Adobe I/O Runtime actions](../../_images/starterkit/runtime-actions.png)

-#### Onboarding
+#### Complete the configuration

-The onboarding process configures event registrations and completes the eventing configuration in Adobe Commerce.
+The next steps in the onboarding process configures event registrations and completes the eventing configuration in Adobe Commerce.

 **Configure the event registrations**